Dhirajtemkar/github-slideshow/_posts/0000-01-02-Dhirajtemkar.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is my first commit in the "first-branch" branch.
+My first commit in the "first-branch" branch 👍
 Use the left arrow to go back!